 \subsection{Quality Assessment with Generative References}

-After obtaining target image features $f_E$ and generative reference features $f_G (K)$, we refine and fuse them for quality prediction.
-Specifically, we extract high level representations $f_E \in \mathbb{R}^{2048\times16\times16}$ from the last stage of $E$ to avoid another encoding process, and $f_G (K) \in \mathbb{R}^{32\times256\times256}$ from the last scale of $G$ since it contains most generative information.
-We then apply an $1\times1$ convolution to $f_E$ and a series of map2quality blocks to $f_G (K)$ for feature refinement.
-As mentioned in Section \ref{sec:4.1}, since the reconstruct structures do not perfectly match target image, in order to refine the reference features, we use a CBAM \cite{woo2018cbam} with residual connection inside each block to gradually adjust the features, and a $3\times3$ convolution with stride 2 and doubled channel numbers to resize features, as shown in Figure \ref{fig:predictor}.
-We then modulate $f_E$ by $f_G (K)$, following the spatially-adaptive denormalization (SPADE) operation proposed in \cite{park2019semantic}:
+After obtaining the target image features $f_E$ and the generative reference features $f_G^K$, we refine and fuse them for quality prediction.
+Specifically, we extract high-level representations $f_E \in \mathbb{R}^{2048\times16\times16}$ from the last stage of $E$ to avoid the need for another encoding process and $f_G^K \in \mathbb{R}^{32\times256\times256}$ from the last scale of $G$ since it contains most of the generative information.
+We then apply an $1\times1$ convolution to $f_E$ and a series of map2quality blocks to $f_G^K$ for feature refinement.
+As mentioned in Section \ref{sec:4.1}, since the reconstructed structures do not perfectly match the target image, to refine the reference features, we use a CBAM \cite{woo2018cbam} with a residual connection inside each block to gradually adjust the features and a $3\times3$ convolution with stride 2 and doubled channel numbers to resize the features, as shown in Figure \ref{fig:predictor}.
+We then modulate $f_E$ by $f_G^K$, following the spatially adaptive denormalization operation proposed in \cite{park2019semantic}, as follows: